Western Sydney Airport: Construction

-The airport will be built in phases, with the initial construction phase building a smaller airport with a single runway.
+The airport is being built in phases, with the initial construction phase building a smaller airport with a single runway.
 The cost of the initial development was estimated at AUD2.4 billion (as of 2012) and would generate 4,000 jobs.
-The government planned the initial phase would be complete and operational by 2025, though this was later delayed to 2026.
+The government planned that the initial phase would be complete and operational by 2025, though this was later delayed to 2026.

-Sydney Airport Corporation, the operator of Kingsford Smith Airport, was given the right of first refusal to build and operate any second airport in an agreement reached with the Government when Kingsford Smith Airport was sold in 2002.
+Sydney Airport Corporation, the operator of Sydney Airport, was given the right of first refusal to build and operate any second airport in an agreement reached with the government when Sydney Airport was sold in 2002.
 Sydney Airport declined the offer to build and operate the airport on 2 May 2017.